rszeto/DeepAnimePlotGenerator/README.md

 # Edit the config file
 ```

 To fill in the config file, copy the client ID and client secret from Step 0 and paste them into the fields for `client_id` and `client_secret`, respectively.
 Replace the bits in angle brackets as appropriate.
+For `model_path`, put in the full path to the trained model, whether this is the pre-trained one in this repository or the one you trained with `torch-rnn`.

 Then, install the required Python modules in a virtual environment with `pip`.
 If you don't have `virtualenv`, you can skip that line, but modules will be installed globally.
 If you don't have `pip`, use the corresponding installer for your Python distribution (e.g. `conda`, `easy_install`, or your package manager).